williamtnguyen/twitter-footprint/README.md

 ## Challenges we ran into
 We used a Python script to scrape Twitter user data.
 It took us a significant amount of time to find out how to link this Python script to Node.js.
 We also REALLY wanted the number to be animated and visually count up, but alas, Node.js is server-side, and we could not figure out how to transfer this to the client-side.
 Also, we switched to this idea last minute so we made the most out of the time we had left.

-## Accomplishments that we're proud of
-We got it to work! :D TreeHacks was really fun!
-This is our first time going to a hackathon so building something and finishing it is already an accomplishment!

 ## What we learned
 Learning to use Python scripts with Javascript was a big achievement for us.
 This was also all of our first times making a web-application and we're really happy with how it looks! :)